Thomas–Fermi model: Inaccuracies and improvements

-Although this was an important first step, the Thomas–Fermi equation's accuracy is limited because the resulting expression for the kinetic energy is only approximate, and because the method does not attempt to represent the exchange energy of an atom as a conclusion of the Pauli exclusion principle.
-A term for the exchange energy was added by Dirac in 1930.
+Although this was an important first step, the Thomas–Fermi equation is limited in accuracy because the method does not attempt to represent the exchange energy of an atom as a consequence of the Pauli exclusion principle (electrons with parallel spin cannot appear at the same place, reducing their Coulomb repulsion).
+A term for the exchange energy was added by Dirac in 1930, which significantly improved its accuracy.

+Wigner computed in 1934 an approximate form of the so-called correlation energy which captures the interaction among electrons with opposite spins.

 However, the Thomas–Fermi–Dirac theory remained rather inaccurate for most applications.
 The largest source of error was in the representation of the kinetic energy, followed by the errors in the exchange energy, and due to the complete neglect of electron correlation.